sdnts/lumbermill-rs/README.md

 `event!` macro to `log`'s simplicity.
 The plan is to eventually drop the custom macros in this crate and integrate with `log` directly.

+### MSRV

+This crate currently requires a `nightly` version of Rust, and will till Rust v1.70, when `OnceLock` gets stabilized.

 ### Credits

 - [tracing](https://docs.rs/tracing)